BullyWiiPlaza/tcpgecko-codetypes-documentation/README.md

 Cafe codes can be developed and applied with [`JGecko U`](https://github.com/BullyWiiPlaza/JGeckoU).

+The documentation is hosted for you e.g. [here](https://bullywiiplaza.website/wiiu/codetypes_EN.html).

 ## Contributing

 You are encouraged to submit improvements or additions to the codetypes documentation website by sending a pull request.
 Opening an issue if you cannot make the improvement/change yourself is okay, too.